zeeshanak23/javascript-training/collections/README.md

  b.
 Create a function `listAllProducts` that list all the products, order by manufacturing date

  c.
-Create a function, `listUsersByCity` that takes the city and users list as a parameter and list all the users.
+Create a function, `listUsersByCity` that takes the city and users set as a parameter and list all the users in that city.